WI Reading Teacher 316

 Download the Reading Teacher Programs Brochure

 Download the Reading Teacher 316 Application Checklist

 The Wisconsin Reading Teacher 316 Program prepares teachers to be the literacy leaders of the future.
 Teachers will strengthen their instructional practices, improve student achievement, and share their expertise with others.
-The blended Reading Teacher 1316 License consists of 19 total credits.
+The online Reading Teacher 1316 License consists of 19 total credits.
 Financial aid is available for certain locations.

-Educators will have seven-years to complete all program requirements, including coursework, electronic portfolio submission, and passing the Foundations of Reading Test.
+Educators will have seven years to complete all program requirements, including coursework, electronic portfolio submission, and passing the Foundations of Reading Test.

 In addition to offering courses at various locations across the state, Viterbo University can bring classes to teachers where they live and work, with flexible scheduling that meets the demands of their active lives.
 Contact Jeannette Armstrong about the possibility of bringing Viterbo directly to your district.

 - 15 credits could transfer directly into the Master of Arts in Education degree program, equating to 50% of the required credits for the Master of Arts in Education degree.